The Geometry and Calculus of Losses: Combining Given Proper Losses to Form New Ones

 \subsection{Conclusion on $M$-sums and New Losses from Old}

 The above development shows a general and powerful way of combining existing proper losses into new ones.
-An intriguing and satisfying feature of the results is that, in essence, the way you combine several proper losses into a new one, is to combine then using yet another proper loss!
+An intriguing and satisfying feature of the results is that, in essence, the way you combine several proper losses into a new one, is to combine them using yet another proper loss!
+The $M$-sum operations are thus a very natural means to combine multiple existing proper loss functions to create a new proper loss function.